dansmyers/Simulation/Sprint-6-Markov_Chains/Deliverables/README.md

 <img src="https://imgs.xkcd.com/comics/twitter_bot_2x.png" width="75%" />

+## Honor Code
+On my honor I have not given. recieved, nor witnessed any unauthorized assistance on this work.

+Mariah Haskell

 ## Description

 This project will let you play around with Markov models that create randomized text outputs.
 We'll look at a few different techniques, then you'll be able to build your own